-Spelling, punctuation, capitalization, sentence structure and vocabulary development is emphasized in independent writing.
-Students practice simple research skills, and the study of grammar begins with examination of the parts of speech and verb tenses.
+Spelling, punctuation, capitalization, sentence structure and vocabulary development are emphasized in independent writing.
+Students practice simple research skills, and the study of grammar begins with an examination of the parts of speech and verb tenses.
 They explore letter writing as a means of human communication.
 Recitation and dramatic presentation enrich the Main Lesson study.
 The class presents a dramatic production of a Norse Myth.

-The study of animals in fourth grade not only explores animal environments and behaviors but also leads students to a greater understanding of what it means to be human.
+The study of animals in grade fourth not only explores animal environments and behaviors but also leads students to a greater understanding of what it means to be human.
 A first research report on an animal is produced.

-There is an exploration of the local environment, moving outward from the home and school into the city, county and state.
-Map drawing begins with their room at home, and culminates in creating a state map.
+There is an exploration of the local environment, moving outward from the home and school into the city, county, and state.
+Map drawing begins with their room at home and culminates in creating a state map.
 Mapping helps students define the dimensions and proportions of things familiar and then allows them to carry gained understandings to places unknown through the reading of maps.

 As in the early grades, art permeates all lessons of the year.
 Children continue to develop their skills with pencil, crayon, and paint.
 Modeling continues, and the work in form drawing continues, becoming more intricate as the students create dimension with line, recreating designs from the Celtic tradition (Celtic knots).

 Students continue with story and verse to build vocabulary and power of expression in Spanish and German, and the work begins to include a study of grammar, looking at parts of speech and verb tenses.
 Both Spanish and German develop a dramatic production for presentation at the University of Arizona Language Fair.

 Work with fiber arts continues in this year.
 Students work cross-stitch embroidery, creating pieces, which they use in hand sewing projects to make a useful item such as a bookmark, pillow or small bag.
 Lessons in gardening continue in the biodynamic farm, River Road Gardens, on the school campus.